-Olympus PEN-F versus Sony RX100 V
+Olympus PEN-F vs Sony RX100 V

-The Olympus PEN-F and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2016 and October 2016.
+The Olympus PEN-F and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in January 2016 and October 2016.
 The PEN-F is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
 The cameras are based on a Four Thirds (PEN-F) and an one-inch (RX100 V) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Olympus PEN-F vs Sony RX100 V

 The side-by-side display below illustrates the physical size and weight of the Olympus PEN-F and the Sony RX100 V. The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The PEN-F can be obtained in two different colors (black, silver), while the RX100 V is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (34 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the RX100 V are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.